MicrosoftDocs/win32/desktop-src/direct3d9/dx9-graphics-reference-d3d-functions.md

-﻿---
+---
-Description: 'This section contains reference information for the functions that you need to use when you work with Direct3D.' ms.assetid: '258a76f2-2dd6-49cb-bf8c-f437792bba27'
+Description: This section contains reference information for the functions that you need to use when you work with Direct3D. ms.assetid: 258a76f2-2dd6-49cb-bf8c-f437792bba27
 title: Direct3D Functions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Direct3D Functions